HomeMy WebLinkAboutTransmittal - 4/17/2024ERIN MENDENHALL

 o Design standards (some zones have few design standards);

-o Off -street parking; and
+o Off-street parking; and

 o Signs.

-•Off -street parking is one of the more complicated chapters of this proposal because the
+• Off-street parking is one of the more complicated chapters of this proposal because the

 existing districts that are suggested to be consolidated are often in different contexts.

-Putting them all in the same context will result in either a n increase in minimum parking
+Putting them all in the same context will result in either an increase in minimum parking

 requirements or a decrease in minimum parking requirements depending on the district.